awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 I:(3)
 *:_V_R_L131
-S:Strike each key sharply with the fingertip and squarely :in the center.
+S:Strike each key sharply with the fingertip and squarely :in the centre.
 Strike the key quickly, letting the :finger spring back as though the key were red hot.

 I:(4)
 *:_V_R_L132
-S:Strike each key sharply with the fingertip and squarely :in the center.
+S:Strike each key sharply with the fingertip and squarely :in the centre.
 Strike the key quickly, letting the :finger spring back as though the key were red hot.

 *:_V_R_L133